ammarozkan/TBWG/README.md

 };
 ```

+When a character is exiting from a dimension, server should search the dimension invoked
+effects and remove them.

-Example of a custom effect:
+#### Example of a custom effect:

 ```C
 // I want to create a three sectioned effect that does different things on each one.